phanmemkhoinghiep/homeassistant/custom_components/tts_zalo/readme.md

 Get API Key

 apikey is your authentication token to access APIs.

-    Step 1: Log in

-with your Zalo account
+Step 1: Log in Zalo.
+AI with your Zalo account

 Step 2: Navigate to your “My Keys”
 .
 Your apikey will be listed bellow